 A student hosting any guest shall be responsible for the conduct of their guests.
 Guests may include individuals not affiliated with the college.
 New Paltz students who live in the same residence hall, a different residence hall, or off campus can also be considered guests.
 The student may face conduct charges for alleged violations of policies outlined in this handbook which are attributed to their guests.
 Students are responsible for all guest policies as communicated by the Department of Residence Life.
 Specific policies regarding guest registration, overnight guests, occupancy limits, length of stay etc. are outlined in the Housing Handbook, Housing License or any Addenda.

-(Sanction Range: Warning Probation or Disciplinary Probation.
-Special conditions may include Denial of Campus Residency Held in Abeyance and possible Denial of Campus Residency).
+(Sanction Range: Warning Probation, Disciplinary Probation, Denial of Campus Residency Held in Abeyance, Denial of Campus Residency).